Mark E. Smith: The Fall

 The Fall were named after the 1956 novel by Albert Camus, and initially consisted of Smith and his friends Martin Bramah, Una Baines and Tony Friel.
 By this time, Smith was unemployed, having dropped out of college at the age of 19.
-He gave up his job as a shipping clerk at Salford docks shortly afterwards to focus on the band.
+He was dismissed as a shipping clerk at Salford docks; afterwards, he focused on the band.
 Their early line-up was formed from early members of the punk rock movement.
 Their music underwent numerous stylistic changes, often concurrently with changes in the group's line-up.
 The Fall's 40-year career can be broken into five broad periods, based on the band's membership.
-These include their early late 1970s line-up, the classic Fall period of Riley/Scanlon/Hanley, the Brix years of 1984-89, their early 1990s revival, and everything after the on-stage fight in New York, after which Hanley quit and Smith was arrested (see below).
+These include their early, late-1970s line-up, the classic Fall period of Riley/Scanlon/Hanley, the Brix years of 1984-89, their early 1990s revival, and everything after the on-stage fight in New York, after which Hanley quit and Smith was arrested.